connorrothschild/connorrothschildd.github.io/_pages/resume.md

 title: "Resume"
 ---

-You can find a copy of my resume [here].
+You can find a copy of my resume [here](https://github.com/connorrothschild/connorrothschild.github.io/blob/master/figs/ConnorRothschildResumeOct19?raw=true).

 You can find a lengthier version of my CV [here](https://connorrothschild.github.io/markdown-cv/).